fschuindt/blog/_posts/2020-10-18-kugelblitz-telescope.md

 The Kugelblitz is a handmade Newtonian reflector telescope.
 This project started on November 19th, 2019 when I decided to assemble my own Newtonian.
 10 months after I can say the project is ready for clear skies.

-I'm publishing this page to serve as a documentation/specification page for this instrument.
+I'm publishing this page to serve as a documentation/specification for this instrument.

 ## Specs.